RanChen2/Awesome-AI-for-Urban-Architecture/README.md

 | 2020 | Graph2Plan | SIGGRAPH/TOG | [Visit Repository](https://github.com/HanHan55/Graph2plan) | [Read Paper](https://dl.acm.org/doi/pdf/10.1145/3386569.3392391) |
 | 2019 | Data-driven Interior Plan Generation for Residential Buildings | SIGGRAPH/TOG | [Visit Repository](https://github.com/unaisaralegui/rplanpy) (only data), [Another Repo](https://github.com/zzilch/RPLAN-Toolbox) (only data) | [Read Paper](https://dl.acm.org/doi/pdf/10.1145/3355089.3356556) |

+> **This section, along with others, is under continuous development.
+We encourage contributions to help complete and refine these categories.**

+### Sensory and Analytical Technologies | Sensory and Analytical Technologies

+#### Remote Sensing Applications

+- Land Use Identification
+- Road Recognition
+- Land Cover Classification

+> **Preliminary framework subject to refinement.
+Your contributions and suggestions are welcome to help optimize our resource structure.**

+### Enhanced Interaction and Simulation | Enhanced Interaction and Simulation

+#### Agent-Based Modeling

+- Language Model Agents

+#### Interactive and Visualization Technologies

+- Interactive Design Tools
+- Advanced Visualization Techniques

+> **Each section here is still in development, awaiting further contributions.
+Let's build this together!**

-### Contribution Guidelines | 贡献指南
+### Contribution Guidelines | Contribution Guidelines

 We encourage the community to contribute by adding new resources, updating existing entries, and providing suggestions to improve this repository.
-To contribute:
+Here's how you can contribute:
 - **Fork this repository**: Make changes in your fork and submit a pull request.
-- **Discuss new ideas**: Open an issue to propose new entries or changes.
+- **Discuss new ideas**: Open an issue to suggest new entries or changes.
-- **Update documentation**: Help us keep entries accurate and up-to-date.
+- **Update documentation**: Help us keep the entries accurate and up-to-date.

+For more details, please see our [CONTRIBUTING.md](https://github.com/RanChen2/CONTRIBUTING.md).

+### License | License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/RanChen2/LICENSE.md) file for details.

 For more details, please see our [CONTRIBUTING.md](https://github.com/705367787/CONTRIBUTING.md).